MusicalMaddie/microk8striplepicluster/README.md

 # microk8striplepicluster
 An experiment I'm doing to learn about kubernetes and containerization in general.
 This takes three raspberry pis (in my case, two raspi 3's and a new 8gb ram raspi 5 all using 64gb sd cards) and attempts to create a cluster to run an application in the same way as larger kubernetes, to learn about the yaml file format and deploying applications.

+TL:DR:
+-Load Kubernetes and create cluster with three raspberry pis -Create hello-world Java Application that uses gradle and spring boot -Use docker and push to dockerhub
+-Get docker image from docker hub with control plane node and run application

 using this resource as a guide: https://ubuntu.com/tutorials/how-to-kubernetes-cluster-on-raspberry-pi#4-installing-microk8s
 #saved as .html in case it changes in the future